cucobein/x-web-scraping/README.md

 ## 🍪 Cookie Setup

-### Exporting X.com Cookies
+### Domain-Specific Cookie Management

+The app now supports domain-specific cookie injection for different platforms.
+Each domain can have its own cookie configuration:

+#### X.com/Twitter Cookies

-To enable authenticated scraping, you need to export your X.com cookies:
+To enable authenticated scraping for X.com, export your cookies:

 1. **Open Chrome/Edge** and go to `https://x.com`
 2. **Log in** to your X.com account